Ariana Grande: Achievements

-Nine singles by Grande have topped the Billboard Hot 100, her most recent being "We Can't Be Friends (Wait for Your Love)".
-Grande has a total of twenty-three top-ten songs on the chart, which includes sixteen top-ten debuts thus far, beginning with her first single "The Way"; the lead single from each of her first seven studio albums have debuted in the top ten, making her the only artist to achieve this.
-In 2020, she became the first act to have her first five number-one singles, "Thank U, Next", "7 Rings", "Stuck With U", "Rain on Me", and "Positions" debut at number one; that year, Grande also broke the record for the most number one debuts and became the first female artist topping Global 200, Global 200 Excl.
-US and Hot 100 simultaneously.
-Grande would also become the first artist to have three singles debut at number one on a single calendar year.
+Ten singles by Grande have topped the Billboard Hot 100, her most recent being "Hate That I Made You Love Me".
+Grande is the thirteenth artist in history to earn ten number-one hits on the Hot 100 (seventh overall among solo female artists).
+Grande has a total of twenty-five top-ten songs on the chart, which includes eighteen top-ten debuts thus far, beginning with her first single "The Way"; the lead single from each of her first eight studio albums have debuted in the top ten, making her the only artist to achieve this.
+In 2020, she became the first act to have her first five number-one singles, "Thank U, Next", "7 Rings", "Stuck with U", "Rain on Me", and "Positions" debut at the top spot; that year, Grande also broke the record for the most number-one debuts and became the first female artist to top the Global 200, Global 200 Excl.
+US, and Hot 100 charts simultaneously.
+Grande would also become the first artist to have three singles debut at number one in a single calendar year.
 She later broke the record for most simultaneously charting songs on the top 40 of the Hot 100 for a female artist with the release of her fifth studio album, Thank U, Next, when eleven of the twelve tracks charted within the region (later surpassed by Billie Eilish).

-The three singles from Thank U, Next, "7 Rings", "Break Up with Your Girlfriend, I'm Bored", and "Thank U, Next" charted at numbers one, two, and three respectively on the week of February 23, 2019, making Grande the first solo artist to occupy the top three spots of the Billboard Hot 100 and the first artist to do so since the Beatles in 1964.
+The three singles from Thank U, Next—"7 Rings", "Break Up with Your Girlfriend, I'm Bored", and "Thank U, Next"—charted at numbers one, two, and three respectively on the week of February 23, 2019, making Grande the first solo artist to occupy the top three spots of the Billboard Hot 100 and the first artist to do so since the Beatles in 1964.
 With her album Thank U, Next, Grande set the record for the largest streaming week for a pop album and for a female artist at the time, with 307 million on-demand audio streams.
-With "Die for You" with the Weeknd reaching number one, Grande surpassed Paul McCartney as the artist with the most number-one duets in Hot 100 history, with four songs.
-As of April 2025, Grande has 96 entries on the Hot 100, and is the fourth female artist with the most Hot 100 entries.
-Grande is also the female artist with the most number-one debuts on the Hot 100 (7), a tie with Taylor Swift.
-On the Billboard Pop Airplay chart, Grande has 10 number-ones and 22 top-ten songs.
-She was also named the Billboard year-end Top Female Artist of 2017 and 2019 and was ranked sixth among women (twelfth overall) on the magazine's decade-end Top Artists Chart for the 2010s, the highest for any female act to have debuted that decade.
-The magazine also ranked her as the sixth-greatest pop star of 2024, 78th on the "Greatest of All Time Hot 100 Artists" chart, and 19th on their "Top Artists of the 21st Century" list.
+As of 2026, Grande has 110 chart entries on the Hot 100, the fourth-most among women; she is the fourth woman to have over 100 entries on the chart.
+She is the female artist with the second-most number-one debuts on the Hot 100 (8).
+On the Billboard Global 200 chart, Grande has the third-most number-one songs (5) and the third- and fourth-most simultaneous entries in the top five (5) and top ten (5).
+Her 2021 remix of the Weeknd's "Save Your Tears" is the fifth-longest-charting song on the tally, with 291 weeks.
+On the Billboard Pop Airplay chart, Grande has 11 number-ones and 24 top-ten songs.
+She has the most number-one debuts (8) among women on the UK singles chart.